Baja’s jokes broke UN impasse on Iraq, Sudan | Malou Talosig-Bartolome

 In their Facebook posts, former diplomatic reporters who covered Baja when he was the DFA Undersecretary for Policy also recalled funny anecdotes from him.

 “Asked why was there no meeting of the minds during a bilateral meeting?
-In a straight face he replied: Bacause it’s only tête-à-tête [pronounced the Tagalog way].
-We broke into laughter,” wrote Arthur Bariuad who used to cover for the Manila Times.
+In a straight face he replied: Bacause it’s only tête-à-tête (pronounced the Tagalog way).
+We broke into laughters,” Arthur Bariuad who used to cover for the Manila Times wrote.